When Risks and Uncertainties Collide: Mathematical Finance for Arbitrage Markets in a Quantum Mechanical View: Generalized Derivatives of Stochastic Processes

-In stochastic differential geometry one would like to lift the constructions of stochastic analysis from open subsets of $\mathbb{R}^N$ to $N$ dimensional differentiable manifolds.
+In stochastic differential geometry one would like to lift the constructions of stochastic analysis from open subsets of $\mathbf{R}^N$ to $N$ dimensional differentiable manifolds.
 To that aim, chart invariant definitions are needed and hence a stochastic calculus satisfying the usual chain rule and not It\^{o}'s Lemma is required, (cf. \cite{HaTh94}, Chapter 7, and the remark in Chapter 4 at the beginning of page 200).
-That is why we will be mainly concerned in this paper by stochastic integrals and derivatives meant in \textit{Stratonovich}'s sense and not in \textit{It\^{o}}'s. \begin{defi} Let $I$ be a real interval and $Q=(Q_t)_{t\in I}$ be a vector valued stochastic process on the probability space $(\Omega, \mathcal{A}, P)$.
-The process $Q$ determines three families of $\sigma$-subalgebras of the $\sigma$-algebra $\mathcal{A}$: \begin{itemize} \item[(i)] ''Past'' $\mathcal{P}_t$, generated by the preimages of Borel sets in $\mathbb{R}^N$ by all mappings $Q_s:\Omega\rightarrow\mathbb{R}^N$ for $0<s<t$. \item[(ii)] ''Future'' $\mathcal{F}_t$, generated by the preimages of Borel sets in $\mathbb{R}^N$ by all mappings $Q_s:\Omega\rightarrow\mathbb{R}^N$ for $0<t<s$. \item[(iii)] ''Present'' $\mathcal{N}_t$, generated by the preimages of Borel sets in $\mathbb{R}^N$ by the mapping $Q_s:\Omega\rightarrow\mathbb{R}^N$. \end{itemize} Let $Q=(Q_t)_{t\in I}$ be continuous.
+That is why the papers about geometric arbitrage theory are mainly concerned in by stochastic integrals and derivatives meant in \textit{Stratonovich}'s sense and not in \textit{It\^{o}}'s.
+Of course, at the end of the computation, Stratonovich integrals can be transformed into It\^{o}'s.
+Note that a fundamental portfolio equation, the self-financing condition cannot be directly formally expressed with Stratonovich integrals, but first with It\^{o}'s and then transformed into Stratonovich's, because it is a non-anticipative condition. \begin{defi} Let $I$ be a real interval and $Q=(Q_t)_{t\in I}$ be a $\mathbb{R}^N$-valued stochastic process on the probability space $(\Omega, \mathcal{A}, P)$.
+The process $Q$ determines three families of $\sigma$-subalgebras of the $\sigma$-algebra $\mathcal{A}$: \begin{itemize} \item[(i)] ''Past'' $\mathcal{P}_t$, generated by the preimages of Borel sets in $\mathbf{R}^N$ by all mappings $Q_s:\Omega\rightarrow\mathbf{R}^N$ for $0<s<t$. \item[(ii)] ''Future'' $\mathcal{F}_t$, generated by the preimages of Borel sets in $\mathbf{R}^N$ by all mappings $Q_s:\Omega\rightarrow\mathbf{R}^N$ for $0<t<s$. \item[(iii)] ''Present'' $\mathcal{N}_t$, generated by the preimages of Borel sets in $\mathbf{R}^N$ by the mapping $Q_s:\Omega\rightarrow\mathbf{R}^N$. \end{itemize} Let $Q=(Q_t)_{t\in I}$ be continuous.
 Assuming that the following limits exist, \textbf{Nelson's stochastic derivatives} are defined as

-Let $\mathcal{S}^1(I)$ the set of all processes $Q$ such that $t\mapsto Q_t$, $t\mapsto DQ_t$ and $t\mapsto D_*Q_t$ are continuous mappings from $I$ to $L^2(\Omega, \mathcal{A})$.
+Let $\mathcal{S}^1(I)$ the set of all processes $Q$ such that $t\mapsto Q_t$, $t\mapsto \mathfrak{D}Q_t$ and $t\mapsto \mathfrak{D}_*Q_t$ are continuous mappings from $I$ to $L^2(\Omega, \mathcal{A})$.
 Let $\mathcal{C}^1(I)$ the completion of $\mathcal{S}^1(I)$ with respect to the norm

 \end{defi}